 We feature the MSR brand for most of our rentals, poles included.
 White Grass even features some snowshoe-only trails that lead to specially scenic areas.
 Rent, demo, or buy snowshoes here.

 Explore, explore some more, and take shelter from the storm!
-From the snow farm to Bald Knob, ski to any of our dozen shelters where we regularly stock snacks and bird seed – some even have wood stoves.
+From the snow farm to Bald Knob, ski to any of our eleven shelters where we regularly stock snacks and bird seed – some even have wood stoves.
 The rumors about black-capped chickadees eating from your hand are true.

 Cabin Mountain: Our Home in Canaan Valley